 As well as their fantastic Polar Collection, Ponant offers itineraries through Asia, Oceania, the Mediterranean, Northern Europe and the Baltics.
 Highlights include Easter Island off the Chilean coast, the Bay of Kotor in Montenegro, the Marquesas Islands in French Polynesia, remote villages of the Malay Archipelago and Saint-Malo (France) and Lubeck (Germany) in Northern Europe.

 Don’t forget to check out Ponant’s themed cruises, enabling you to combine your passions with your love for travel.
 Potential themes include music-based cruises, including guests of honour in particular musical styles; wine and gastronomy, featuring great chefs and sommeliers; art and literature, inviting writers, novelists as well as stars of theatre and film onboard; or golf cruises, taking guests to play on the most beautiful courses in the Caribbean or Mediterranean.

 For a limited time, Cruise Guru’s Discerning Traveller Collection is featuring fantastic deals on some of Ponant’s most in-demand itineraries.

 Looking for more great deals?
-Discover the wonders of Antarctica in 2019 and on select sailings the second guest travels for half price, enjoy complimentary internal flights within South America and the Arctic or great savings on Kimberley 2019 sailings.
+Discover the wonders of Antarctica in 2019 and on select sailings the second guest travels for half price, complimentary internal flights in the Arctic or great savings on Kimberley 2019 sailings.
 Hurry, availability just won’t last!

 View Ponant Cruise Deals or call our Ponant experts who have first hand experience of many Ponant cruises, on 1300 950 622.